 The Elite controller includes some truly impressive software functionality, which lets you tweak and fine-tune nearly every aspect of play.
 Here, you can customize many different profiles, of which the controller can hold two at any time, letting you change between them with the flick of a switch.
 If you’re looking for the most feature-packed controller available for your PC, this is your best bet, provided you’re willing to shell out the cash.

 Read the full review: Xbox Elite Wireless Controller

-If you’re in the market for a truly budget controller, it’s tough to beat Logitech’s F310.
+If you’re in the market for the best PC controller that won’t break the bank, it’s tough to beat Logitech’s F310.
 It may be basic in its execution and functionality, but there’s something to be said about the no-frills nature of this cheap option.
 Just plug it in via USB and you’re ready to go.
 Considering the glut of customization options and features of all the premium controllers out there, the F310 is oddly refreshing.
 It also boasts an admirable directional pad and a great button layout.

 As might be expected, the price point comes with a number of tradeoffs.
 First, the controller is rather lightweight, which lends an unfortunately flimsy quality to the experience of gaming with it.
 Also, with no wireless functionality, the cord interface may be less than ideal for some.
 It’s also a tad small and larger hands are likely to struggle a bit.
 Still, given these caveats, the F310 is a fine choice for an inexpensive alternative to a mouse and keyboard.

 The DualShock 4 is Sony’s best controller to date, and lucky for us it’s compatible with Steam’s entire library of games.
 Very comfortable in the hands, the DualShock 4 boasts tactile analog sticks with just enough resistance, and perhaps the best directional pad ever.
 It also features motion technology that’s compatible with with a surprising number of games, allowing you to steer in racing games or aim in shooters by moving the controller around.